10 of the Best Poems about Dreams and Dreaming

 Walt Whitman, ‘I Dreamed in a Dream’.
 As the repetition of ‘dream’ in Whitman’s title suggests, this poem combines the two principal meanings of ‘dream’ which we mentioned at the beginning of this post.
 Whitman dreamt of a utopian city where ‘robust love’ triumphed and flourished, above all else.
 A wonderful short poem about the perfect society – if only, if only…

 Christina Rossetti, ‘I dream of you, to wake’.
 This sonnet is addressed to the speaker’s lover, and contrasts the wonderful, perfect dream world that sleep brings with the less perfect reality that we wake to.
 If only she could dream all the time, then things would be all right!
 One of the finest Victorian love sonnets, and, for our money, one of the best poems about dreams and dreaming.
+Not one of Rossetti’s most famous poems, but a marvellous poem nevertheless.

 Emily Dickinson, ‘We dream – it is good we are dreaming’.
 This lesser-known Emily Dickinson poem also favours the world of dreams over the more painful reality of the waking world.
 Like many of Emily Dickinson’s greatest poems, the American Civil War may have fed into this vision of a life lived best in the protective arms of dreams, rather than the bloody horrors of reality.